pakeke-constructor/umg-mod-monorepo/dimensions/initial_planning.md

 This component signifies that this entity owns/controls this dimension.

-That way, when we mutate dimensions, we can simply change the components within the dimensionOverseer entity.
+That way, when we mutate dimensions, we can simply change the components within the controller entity.

 This is a great idea, because dimension properties will be automatically propagated to clients when they join the server.